Mrs K.B.C. Pushpalatha, Director (Extension)

 National Aquaculture Development Authority of Sri Lanka

-Skills: Climate change, Culture-based fisheries, Food security, safety and certification, Freshwater finfish, Gender, Hatchery and nursery, Health, Livelihoods and social issues, Nutrition and feeding, Stock enhancement, Environment and sustainability, Training and education, Markets and trade, Governance, Freshwater prawns, Water quality, Ornamentals
+Skills: Climate change, Culture-based fisheries, Food security, safety and certification, Freshwater finfish, Gender, Hatchery and nursery, Health and welfare, Livelihoods, gender and social issues, Nutrition and feeding, Stock enhancement, Environment and sustainability, Training and education, Markets and trade, Governance, Freshwater prawns, Water quality, Ornamentals

 My research interests include inland fisheries management and aquaculture development.
 I have 25 years research experience on culture-based fisheries development in Sri Lankan reservoirs.
 This has included the introduction of co-management to improve the socio-economic status of fishing communities; the development of community-based strategies to increase fish seed production to meet requirements at the national level; and the development of web-based systems to collect information related to culture-based fisheries (www.infis.gov.lk) with data input and maintenance handled by fishing communities.
 I am a member of the NACA Technical Advisory Committee (2015-2018) and a life member of Sri Lanka Association for Fisheries and Aquatic Resources.